There Will Be Viscera

 The executioner gets his blade and raises it above Dereham.

-And cuts into his torso, bluntly, savagely, and as Francis dies at length and in agony in front of a cheering crowd, finally just running out of screams, you might well think that even without the religious burnings, the Incas really weren’t the only society of the period still into ritual human sacrifice.
+And cuts into his torso, bluntly, savagely, and as Francis dies at length and in agony in front of a cheering crowd, finally just running out of screams, you might well think that even without the religious burnings, the Aztecs really weren’t the only society of the period still into ritual human sacrifice.

 The music ends, and we drift away from the execution grounds and back to Katherine, whose dance is over.